0xMiden/miden-tutorials/docs/src/rust-client/counter_contract_tutorial.md

 #### Here's a breakdown of what the `increment_count` procedure does:

-1. Pushes `0` onto the stack, representing the index of the storage slot to read.
+1. Pushes `COUNTER_SLOT`(=0) onto the stack, representing the index of the storage slot to read.
-2. Calls `account::get_item` with the index of `0`.
+2. Calls `account::get_item` with the index of `COUNTER_SLOT`.
 3. Pushes `1` onto the stack.
 4. Adds `1` to the count value returned from `account::get_item`.
-5. _For demonstration purposes_, calls `debug.stack` to see the state of the stack
+5. _For demonstration purposes_, calls `debug.stack` to see the state of the stack.
-6. Pushes `0` onto the stack, which is the index of the storage slot we want to write to.
+6. Pushes `COUNTER_SLOT` onto the stack again, which is the index of the storage slot we want to write to.
-7. Calls `account::set_item` which saves the incremented count to storage at index `0`
+7. Calls `account::set_item` which saves the incremented count to storage at index `COUNTER_SLOT`.
 8. Calls `sys::truncate_stack` to truncate the stack to size 16.

 Inside of the `masm/accounts/` directory, create the `counter.masm` file: